cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Added NULL Keyword and Logic, and minor layout updates.
 * Publish 0.1.19.
 Fixed Shuffle, and several additional publishing issues.
 Eventually I'm going to have to completely rebuild the project with a fresh install.
 * Oops.
 I broke shuffle
 * Since the entire project and machine got fried by the dynamic install option, I went ahead and fixed various small package related things.